davefife/JavaJunk/README.md

 # JavaJunk
-same as codenotes but for java
+same as codenotes but for java.
+I've been working through Sedgewick and Wayne Algorithms 4th edition.

 java junk where i save random files.